 Soulbottles – sustainable glass bottles “Made in Berlin”

-Founded in 2012, the Berlin-based company “soulbottles” has set itself the goal of finding a healthy and environmentally friendly alternative to plastic bottles – and seems to have achieved it with their glass bottles.
+Founded in 2012, the Berlin-based company “soulbottles” has set itself the goal of finding a healthy and environmentally friendly alternative to plastic bottles – and they seem to have achieved it with their glass bottles.

-Soulbottles does not offer any old “normal” glass bottles but presents unique designs as its most eye-catching feature.
+Soulbottles does not offer any old “normal” glass bottles, instead presenting unique designs as their most eye-catching feature.
 These are created by designers from all over the world, and new designs are constantly being added by the community.

 “Drink plastic-free and look great while doing so”, says the company’s slogan.

 You can have your own design printed on your bottle, or choose from among the many existing designs.
-Also, you have the choice between different colors and screen printing or laser engraving.
+Also, you have the choice between different colors, and between screen printing and laser engraving.